ClickHouse/clickhouse-docs/docs/guides/sre/configuring-ssl.md

 ## 3. Create and Configure a directory to store certificates and keys.
 :::note
 This must be done on each node.
-Use approriate certificates and keys on each host.
+Use appropriate certificates and keys on each host.
 :::
 1. Create a folder in a directory accessible by ClickHouse in each node, recommended is the default configuration directory (e.g. /etc/clickhouse-server)
 ```bash